 Where to get help

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian High Commission in Colombo.

 Australian High Commission

 21, Srimath R. G. Senanayake Mawatha (formerly Gregory's Road)